 You don't, it's not a big deal.

-Um that kind of thing can happen out there, but it is absolutely in the rules.
+I mean, obviously, shooting directly at somebody, that kind of thing can happen out there, but it is absolutely in the rules.

-In fact, uh the one club that I belong to, if you're even caught with any alcohol at all, you are automatically thrown out of the club.
+In fact, the one club that I belong to, if you're even caught with any alcohol at all, you are automatically thrown out of the club.

-All right, all right, and I understand all that.
+I understand all that.

-You're you're reacting to kooks.
+You're reacting to kooks.

-You uh you you have to understand, I don't know if you know what the left-wing blogosphere has come up with as theories to explain this.
+I don't know if you know what the left-wing blogosphere has come up with as theories to explain this.

-Another one is that Carl Rove engineered this whole thing and told Cheney, next time you go hunting, shoot somebody accidentally, don't kill them, but make it pretty bad so that there's at least a week, and by doing so we can send a message to Scooter Libby.
+Another one is that Karl Rove engineered this whole thing and told Cheney: next time you go hunting, shoot somebody accidentally, don't kill them, but make it pretty bad so that there's at least a week.

-Scooter, if you implicate anybody here at the White House, because scooters he you know, he went out there and he said, Hey, I I was ordered from higher ups to leak.
+Scooter, if you implicate anybody here at the White House, because Scooter's, you know, he went out there and he said, hey, I was ordered from higher ups to leak, and then this accident happens.

 And a lot of pretty sharp left-wing bloggers are assuming that this was all a message to Scooter to shut up if he wants to live.

-Uh so that you have to understand what this is.
+So you have to understand what this is.

-These are the tin foil hat crowd on the left, and everything that happens is a conspiracy, and Cheney and Bush are the uh uh Darth Vader and the Emperor.
+These are the tinfoil hat crowd on the left, and everything that happens is a conspiracy.

-What, Mr. Snerdley?
+What, Mr. Snirdly?

-What that you that I'm t this is I haven't even scratched the surface of some of these other theories that are out there.
+I haven't even scratched the surface of some of these other theories that are out there.

-I just can't think of them off the top of my head, but the new one to me is it was Cheney was drunk.
+I just can't think of them off the top of my head.

-They they're focused on how they can get Cheney in this, and they're also focused on how they were disrespected by not being given the news first.
+And they're also focused on how they were disrespected by not being given the news first.

 But eventually the storyline, the action line is going to change.

-The one day we're gonna get a press conference, and Mr. Whittington has been released from jail a couple days ago, but nobody knew about it, and they're gonna get mad about that.
+One day we're going to get a press conference and Mr. Whittington has been released from jail a couple days ago, but nobody knew about it.

 What?

-From the hot what g released from the hospital, released in the hospital.
+Released in the hospital, released in the hospital.

 And they'll get all mad about that.